The purpose of this Notice

 Special category data is processed by us as follows:

-- We may collect and handle special category personal data through the work of our Landlord Advice Team.
+- We may collect and handle special category personal data through the work of our advisors.
 It may be shared with us so as to enable us to advise a member in connection with the enforcement or defence of legal claims.
 This is done for contractual performance as use of this service is a membership entitlement as well.

 - In the case of our research activities we handle special personal data as part of our campaigning activities on behalf of landlords to promote their interests.
 In this case we process this is in our own legitimate interests and as special category data as a not for profit organisation.
 We may also collect and hold the political opinions of members etc., which they communicate to us on the same basis.

 - Information that you may provide to us about your special dietary requirements, e.g. when you book to attend a course or event.
 This could contain reference to religion.
 It will only be collected or handled for the purpose of providing appropriate food and beverages.